The collision and merger products of stars do not look alike: A magnetohydrodynamics comparison: Results

 \subsection{Chemical mixing}

 Collision and merger interactions result in mixing in the stars, transporting helium from the cores to the new envelope and hydrogen from the envelopes to the new core, thus rejuvenating the star \citep[see also][]{1996ApJ...468..797L,2016MNRAS.457.2355S}.
-Figure \ref{fig:profile_hydrogen} shows the profiles of $^{1}\mathrm{H}$ (hydrogen) fractions $X$, respectively, for all collision and merger products.
-Since all stars are in the main-sequence and have $\Zs = 0.02$ (see Section \ref{sec:method}), the $^{4}\mathrm{He}$ (helium) fractions $Y$ are inverses of $X$ and follow similar trends.
-The sorting of stellar layers in the resultant products depends on their relative specific entropies or 'buoyancy' parameters \citep[e.g.,][]{1996ApJ...468..797L,2008MNRAS.383L...5G}: less buoyant material sinks to the new stellar core.
+Figure \ref{fig:profile_hydrogen} shows the profiles of $^{1}\mathrm{H}$ (hydrogen) fractions $X$ for all collision and merger products.
+Since all stars are in the MS and have $\Zs = 0.02$ (see Section \ref{sec:method}), the $^{4}\mathrm{He}$ (helium) fractions $Y$ are inverses of $X$ and follow similar trends.
+The sorting of stellar layers in the resultant products depends on their relative entropies (or 'buoyancy' parameters; e.g., \citealp{1996ApJ...468..797L,2008MNRAS.383L...5G}, i.e., less buoyant material sinks to the new stellar core.
 For massive stars, the buoyancy parameters depend on densities, gas pressures, and radiation pressures \citep{2008MNRAS.383L...5G}.
+For an updated approach to entropy sorting, see \citet{2025arXiv250200111S}.

 In general, the cores of merger products are dominated by the initially less massive stars, while the cores of collision products contain some material from the initially more massive stars (see also Section \ref{sec:overview}), and this is reflected in the core hydrogen fractions $\Xc$.
-The largest differences in core compositions are seen in the 8 + 7, 10 + 7 and 8 + 5 cases, where $\Xc$ of the merger products are higher by $\sim 3 \%$, $\sim 6 \%$ and $\sim 10 \%$, respectively, than the corresponding collision products.
+The largest differences in core compositions are seen in the 8 + 7, 10 + 7, and 8 + 5 cases, where $\Xc$ of the merger products are higher by $\sim 3 \%$, $\sim 6 \%$, and $\sim 10 \%$, respectively, than the corresponding collision products.
 The differences in $\Xc$ between collision and merger products in the other cases are within $1 \%$ of each other.

-The stellar envelopes of all collision and merger products have $X \lesssim 0.70$, the hydrogen fraction for isolated MS stellar envelopes.
-However, the outermost regions, corresponding to the stellar surfaces, do not show significant hydrogen depletion or, alternatively, helium enrichment.
+The outermost modeled regions of all collision and merger products have $X \sim 0.70$, which is the hydrogen fraction of isolated MS stellar envelopes.
+Therefore, we conclude that neither collisions nor mergers will show surface hydrogen depletion or, alternatively, helium enhancement.